 Pike fishing setup

 Like many Pike anglers I use my Carp rod for dead baiting.
 I use a 12 foot Greys Prodigy SX with 2¾lb test curve (discontinued).
 This may seem quite a powerful rod, but rods are not just about playing the fish.
 A dead bait ledger rig can easily weigh several ounces, a strong rod is needed to cast a heavy rig any distance.

 My reel is a general purpose “big reel” I use for Pike, Carp and anything else where I need a bit of power.
 It is a Fox Stratos FS 10000E (discontinued).
 It has a front drag, which I prefer, a spare spool and bait runner facility.
 I actually have two of these reels, both of which I have managed to break the bait runner switch off of.
 Despite that I like their smooth action and smooth drag, so I continue to use them.

 Given a choice I will always use braided line, mainly because it has no stretch, better for setting the hook.
-The local lowland rivers I fish, have soft banks and bottoms.
+The local lowland rivers I fish have soft banks and bottoms.
 With no rocks or stone to abrade or cut the line, I can use 30lb braid all the time.
 Monofilament is more resistant to abrasion, making it better for use in waters with rocky snags that could cut the line.
 I understand mono of 12lb to 15lb is commonly used in these areas.

 To stop the Pike’s teeth cutting through the hook length, a trace made of multi strand wire is used.
 After years of Pike fishing I have settled on 20lb trace wire to make my traces.
 Ready made traces are available and for a while I did use them, but now I prefer to tie my own.
 A recent trend has been for anglers to use 250lb mono as the trace, no doubt former sea anglers.
 I have not tried heavy mono myself, but I see no reason why it should not work and it may be kinder to the fish.
 I will leave you to decide which you want to use.